PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 Kim barely said anything, a slight disapproval for a greeting.

 “Hello.”
 Tom answered eagerly, pleased for a new friend.
-“We're from The Forest.“ She pointed north to explain.
+“We’re from The Forest.“ She pointed north to explain.

 “Oh.” said the boy as if he was interested.
 “The Forest.” he nodded and a pause brewed.